noseapus/noseapus.github.io/bigbang.md

 # The Chronology
 S3:E14 "The Einstein Approximation".
 In the last scene (17:46), we see a flashback to earier in the episode (9:06), in what appears to be an extended, alternate cut of the infamous Ballpit Bazinga Scene.

 S3:E22 "The Staircase Implementation".
 This episode concerns Leonard moving in with Sheldon under the in-timeline guise of Leonard telling Penny about it.
+He also covers the first time he brought a girl over (Joyce Kim).

 # Other notes
 S2:E5 "The Euclid Alternative" 9:00.
 First time we see the desk-side wall of Sheldon's appartment.